antoinecarme/pyaf/README.md

       with time and signal columns).
         * PyAF uses a **machine learning approach** (The signal is cut into Estimation and validation parts, respectively, 80% and 20% of the signal).
+        * A [time-series cross-validation](https://github.com/antoinecarme/pyaf/issues/105) can also be used.
    2. Forecasting a time series model on a given **horizon** (forecast result is also pandas data-frame) and providing **prediction/confidence intervals** for the forecasts.